-Allergies can plague people with stuffy noses, hoarse coughs, and red, scratchy, watery eyes any time of the year.
-As seasons change, trees start pollinating, and flowers bloom, seasonal allergens can fill the air.
-They vary by region throughout the United States, so you could actually feel fine in one part of the country and then have an allergy flare-up when visiting another part.
+Seasonal allergies can plague people with stuffy noses, hoarse coughs and red, scratchy, watery eyes any time of the year.
+As seasons change, trees start pollinating, flowers bloom and seasonal allergens can fill the air.
+They vary by region throughout the United States, so you could actually feel fine in one part of the country and then have an allergy flare-up when traveling this summer to another region.

 One of the most common outdoor allergens is tree pollen, which is released when trees start to awaken from their winter slumber and grow new leaves.
 This process begins at different times of the year; here’s a snapshot of allergy seasons around the U.S.:

 - In Southeastern states, which have naturally warm climates, tree pollen season can begin before the official start of spring.
-As summer nears, grass pollen fills the air, and in autumn, ragweed takes over.
+As summer nears, grass pollen fills the air, and in the fall, ragweed takes over.

 - South Central and Southwestern states follow a similar allergy season timeline, with a few odd surprises, like mountain cedar, which pollinates during winter!

-- While the Pacific Northwest is a much wetter climate, it can’t slip away from allergy season either.
+- While the Pacific Northwest is a much wetter climate, you can’t escape from allergy season there, either.
 Thousands of trees that thrive in the rain can begin pollinating as early as January!

 At the first sign of symptoms while traveling, just contact Teladoc.
 (Helpful tip: download our mobile app before you leave home.)
-Our board-certified doctors can diagnose your condition — even if you can’t tell whether you have allergies or a cold — recommend treatment options, and even prescribe medication if medically necessary.
-You can also find a pharmacy with our mobile app.
-No matter where you are in the U.S., you’re covered with Teladoc!
+Our board-certified doctors can diagnose your condition — even if you can’t tell whether you have allergies or a cold — and recommend treatment options.
+When medically necessary, they can also send prescriptions to the pharmacy you choose through our convenient app.